 Patients may develop an ocular surface disease from a cornea infection, trauma or injury, or passed down genetically from their family history.
 Certain diseases can even affect the tear film, such as graft vs host diseases, persistent epithelial defect, and even cranial cerebral palsy (when patients can't blink), which require the assistance of a scleral lens.

 An ocular surface disease may leave the eye extremely dry, red, and irritated, yet scleral lenses are designed to allow for enough moisture to accumulate around the cornea.
-This results in comfortable vision in even severe cases of dry eye.
+This results in a comfortable vision in even severe cases of dry eye.

 Dry Eye & Scleral Lenses